-Figure 71 - Economizer Damper Setup
+Figure 74 - Economizer Damper Setup

 - Damper Speed: The speed at which the output voltage will change to reach the desired temperature setpoint (where applicable).
 Slow this down for increased stability: 1 is slow, 5 is fast.
 (1 is the default). - Damper Differential: The minimum increment by which the outside air damper can move.
-Increasing this value can reduce wear and tear on the actuator, but in turn decreases the controller's ability to maintain an accurate temperature setpoint. - Output range: The voltage range that the economizer output will use, which can be either: - ▶ 0-10 VDC - ▶ 2-10 VDC
+Increasing this value can reduce wear and tear on the actuator, but in turn decreases the controller's ability to maintain an accurate temperature setpoint. - Output range: The voltage range that the economizer output will use, which can be either: - ▷ 0-10 VDC - ▷ 2-10 VDC

-5.8.4 - Limits
+5.8.4 - Minimum Position

-This section defines the minimum outside air damper position, and when it is to be used.
+This section defines the minimum outside air damper position and when it is used.
+There are two methods for selecting the minimum outside air damper position: